hmrc/play-whitelist-filter/README.md

 play-whitelist-filter
 =====================

+NOTE v2 onwards is compatable with Play 2.5

 This library includes a ```Filter``` for the Play! framework which can be used to block users whose IP addresses are not on a predetermined whitelist.